charmplusplus/charm4py/examples/nqueen/README.rst

 This program solves the N-Queen problem in parallel.
 See https://en.wikipedia.org/wiki/Eight_queens_puzzle for more information.
-Basically, it does a recursive parallel state space search of the whole tree of board states, noting the number of solutions found.
+Basically, it does a recursive parallel state space search of the whole tree of board states, recording the number of solutions found.

 The focus of this example is on simplicity rather than raw speed of *the sequential computation*.
-The scaling performance, however, should be good given a suitable grainsize
+The scaling performance, however, should be good given a suitable grainsize.

-Note that the GRAINSIZE parameter is critical for performance.
-The parameter means that when there are GRAINSIZE rows left to explore in a branch of the tree, the remainder of the subtree will be explored on that process using a sequential algorithm.
+Note that the GRAINSIZE parameter is *critical for performance*.
+The parameter means that when there are GRAINSIZE rows left to explore in a branch of the tree, the remainder of the subtree will be explored on that process using a sequential algorithm:

 - If GRAINSIZE is too low, *many* tasks will be spawned and you will pay the cost of creating them, scheduling and communication.